 The Players Club opened a new course designed by Adrian Stiff in the spring of 2010.
 Before stepping on the first tee, the Stranahan Course intrigues due to its unusual name.
 Frank Stranahan was surely the greatest amateur in the world just after WWII until 1954.
 As the son of the founder of Champion Spark Plugs, Stranahan enjoyed an amateur career like few have before or since.
 Competing in over 200 events across three continents, Stranahan claimed two Amateur Championships, four Western and three North and South Amateur Championships.
 Proving he could compete with the pros, Stranahan finished runner up in both the Masters and the Open Championship of 1947.
 Stranahan also finished joint second behind Hogan’s legendary victory at the 1953 Open Championship at Carnoustie.

 After losing to Arnold Palmer in the finals of the 1954 US Amateur, Stranahan turned professional.
 Often viewed as a controversial figure in golf, many link this decision to the USGA’s refusal to select Stranahan for the 1953 Walker Cup side.
 While not nearly as accomplished as in his amateur days, Stranahan did enjoy some success, most notably a win at the 1958 Los Angeles Open.
-In all, Stranahan claimed over 70 amateur titles, a handful or two of professional victories and been the subject of countless stories, some true, some not.
+In all, Stranahan claimed over 70 amateur titles, a handful or two professional victories and been the subject of countless stories, some true, some not.

-The course honouring Mr Stranhan sits on approximately 72 acres and at less than 5600 yards is remarkably short for a modern design.
+The course honouring Mr Stranahan sits on approximately 72 acres and at less than 5600 yards is remarkably short for a modern design.
 I write modern design because that is what the Stranahan most decidely is.
 The fairway shaping and green contours are completely manufactured, but not to an unrecognizable degree.
 The course cannot be said to be out of step with many older designs because the land forms created are not dissimilar in shape or placement to elements often encountered on classic links.
 The three standout features of the Stranahan are its greens, mounding and bunkering.
 The putting surfaces are generally fairly small and are without exception full of interest and challenge.
 Many have gathering spots for relatively easy hole locations, but because of the contours and slopes, most greens have a few difficult spots which would likely prove to be confounding for many players.
-The mounding too is slightly unusual in places especially considering this is the second course of the club and fairly cheap to play.
-While some of the mounding is to the rear of greens (some help to create a bowl effect for hole locations) and wings of fairways (I suspect to make the course more playable for beginners) and to lift fairways above surrounding land (likely for drainage purposes), there are some outrageous mounds front and centre which serve to create blindness or obscure views.
-It is these mounds which I applaud, especially given the modern mantra of doing whatever necessary to eliminate blindness.
-Finally, the bunkering is quite light, yet judiciously placed.
-Some are hidden and spring a trap for the unsuspecting, yet this isn't done so often for one to expect trickery around every corner.
-Some are fully in view centreline bunkers.
-Very few if any of the bunkers are there for framing purposes.
-They nearly all guard a preferred line or act as a deterrent for playing too safely.

 The course features seven short holes and consequently it is harder to score than the Stranahan yardage indicates.
 It is noteworthy that of these seven par 3s, four are less than 130 yards in length.
 That leaves plenty of scope to provide a handful of holes which will likely test fairway wood play.
 Not surprisingly, the opening hole is a par 3, the shortest of the lot at 105 yards and because the player is likely just out of the car with his boots freshly laced, this is perhaps Stranahan's most challenging short hole.
 Playing to a peninsula target, this can be a very intimidating shot.
+Thankfully several trees were recently removed, however, the hole could do with a complete clear-out to fully expose the green.
+Before & after.

 The second isn't much less intimidating.
 Dangling the idea of a drivable par 4 in front of the unsuspecting golfer, this hole is just darn right dangerous.
 Trouble lurks right, left and long.
 It is best to treat this as a classic target golf hole.
 Plop a 200 yard shot at the marker post and wedge one in.